syncfusion-content/php-docs/PHP/Grid/Getting-Started.md

 ## Data Binding

-Data binding in the grid is achieved by assigning an array of JavaScript objects binding to the `dataSource`property.
+Data binding in the grid is achieved by assigning an array of objects to the `dataSource`property.
 Refer to the following code example.

 {% highlight php %}
 <?php